 It is worth noting that airlines will not allow liquids to be taken on board in containers larger than the limit, even if the actual contents are on or under this allowance.
 For example, you cannot take a 250ml bottle of shampoo on board, even if it only contains 90ml of shampoo, it must be decanted into a bottle or container that has a maximum volume of 100ml.

-If you are a Belgravia client, you should be able to carry your topical and oral medication in your hand luggage within the EU without any problems.
-Sometimes you may require paperwork stating what the medications are and that they have been professionally prescribed for your sole use, when travelling outside the EU and your Treatment Advisor can arrange this, but this should not be necessary for Corfu.
-If you are not one of our patients and have minoxidil in a larger container than is permitted, you may be able to decant it if it is in a liquid form, otherwise this would need to be stored in the hold or purchased whilst you are abroad and left there when you return if bringing hold luggage is a problem.
+Generally you should be able to carry your topical and oral medication in your hand luggage within the EU without any problems.
+Sometimes you may require paperwork stating what the medications are and that they have been professionally prescribed for your sole use, when travelling outside the EU and, if you are a Belgravia client, your Treatment Advisor can arrange this, but this should not be necessary for Corfu.
+If you are not one of our patients and your topical solution is in a larger container than is permitted, you may be able to decant it if it is in a liquid form, otherwise this would need to be stored in the hold or purchased whilst you are abroad and left there when you return if bringing hold luggage is a problem.

 The Belgravia Centre is an organisation specialising in hair growth and hair loss prevention with two clinics and in-house pharmacies in Central London, UK.
 If you are worried about hair loss you can arrange a free consultation with a hair loss expert or complete our Online Consultation Form from anywhere in the world.
 View our Hair Loss Success Stories, which includes the world’s largest gallery of hair growth comparison photos and demonstrates the levels of success that so many of Belgravia’s patients achieve.
 You can also phone 020 7730 6666 any time to arrange a free consultation.